mojombo/sf-vegetarian-restaurants/README.md

 * Papalote (their house salsa is the best IN THE WORLD)
 * El Buen Sabor (my favorite super veggie burrito)
-* Taqueria CancÃºn (classic mission burrito; open till 2am on fri/sat, 1am other days, I think)
+* Taqueria Cancún (classic mission burrito; open till 2am on fri/sat, 1am other days, I think)
+* Weird Fish (seitan tacos and sweet potato fries. yum!)

 Sushi:

 * Tsunami (awesomest veggie rolls and sake selection)
 * Chaya (all vegan japanese and sushi)

+Ethiopian:

+* Cafe Ethiopia (Veggie combo with #13, #16, #19, and a full order of #23)

 Thai: